Return To Honor Roll Page

 He left the Combined Ambush Platoon when he received his promotion from SP/4 to SGT and returned to regular duty assignments at C Company.

-Further details surrounding the ambush are unknown.
-If you can provide any additional information on the circumstances resulting in his casualty, the awarding of the ARCOM, or SGT Lara's background, please contact the History Project Manager via the Email Link at the top of this page.
+If you can provide any additional information on the circumstances resulting in the awarding of the ARCOM, or SGT Lara's background, please contact the History Project Manager via the Email Link at the top of this page.

 Remembrances